newtonkiragu/pynotes/Unit testing.md

 ```
 A testcase is created by subclassing `unittest.TestCase`.
 Tests methods name's start with the letters `test`.
 This naming conventions informs the test runner about which methods represent tests.

-Inorder to test something, we use one of the assert*() methods provided by the TestCase base class.
+In order to test something, we use one of the assert() methods provided by the TestCase base class.
 If the test fails, an exception will be raised, and unittest will identify the test case as a failure.

 [list of assert methods](#list-of-assert-methods)